pascuale2/Csharp-Coding-Convention-Template/README.md

   parameter2,
   parameter3);
 ```

-### 2.3.
-Comments
+## 2.3.1 Class Comments:
 Use XML comments to document public APIs, parameters, return values, and exceptions.
-Add inline comments when needed.
-Example:
+> NOTE: When you change the parameters or functionality of the method or function, remember to update the XML comment for that function

 ```csharp
 /// <summary>